Enumeration of Hybrid Domino-Lozenge Tilings III: Centrally Symmetric Tilings: Statement of the main results

 The cells in a quasi-hexagon are unit squares or triangles.
 The triangular cells only appear along the drawn-in diagonals.
 A \textit{row of cells} consists of all the triangular cells of a given color with bases resting on a fixed lattice diagonal, or consists of all the square cells\footnote{From now on, we use the words ``\emph{triangle(s)}" and ``\emph{square(s)}" to mean ``\emph{triangular cell(s)}" and ``\emph{square cell(s)}", respectively.} (of a given color) passed through by a fixed lattice diagonal.

-Define the \emph{(generalized) Douglas region} $\mathcal{D}_{a}(d_1,\dots,d_k)$ to be the region obtained from the portion of $\mathcal{H}_{a}(d_1,\dots,d_k; d'_1,\dots,d'_{k'})$ above the axis $\ell$ by replacing the triangles running along the top and the bottom by squares of the same color (see Figure \ref{Douglasgen}).
-The (generalized) Douglas region was first investigated in \cite{Tri1}, and also in \cite{Tri6} and \cite{Tri7} as a common generalization of the original Douglas regions \cite{Doug} and the Aztec diamonds \cite{Elkies1,Elkies2}.
+Define the \emph{Douglas region} $\mathcal{D}_{a}(d_1,\dots,d_k)$ to be the region obtained from the portion of the region $\mathcal{H}_{a}(d_1,\dots,d_k; d'_1,\dots,d'_{k'})$ above the axis $\ell$ by replacing the triangles running along the top and the bottom by squares of the same color (see Figure \ref{Douglasgen}).
+The Douglas region was first investigated in \cite{Tri1}, and also in \cite{Tri6} and \cite{Tri7}, as a common generalization of Douglas' original regions \cite{Doug} and the Aztec diamonds \cite{Elkies1,Elkies2}.

 \begin{rmk} As mentioned in \cite{Tri1} (Theorem 2.1(a) and Theorem 2.3(a)), if the triangles running along the bottom of a quasi-hexagon or a Douglas region are black, then the region has no tilings. \textit{Therefore, from now on, we assume that the bottom triangles are white.} This is equivalent to the fact that the last step of the southwestern boundary is an east step. \end{rmk}